Radial head fracture: poor healing could mean elbow arthrosis and stiffening

 - Radial head dying off due to blood flow disorders: Comminuted fractures in particular can damage the blood vessels supplying the bone and the bone dies off (radial head necrosis).

 - Damage due to undetected associated injuries: Damage to the humerus and the ulna or a fractured wrist often remain undetected.

 Treatment: How do elbow specialists treat a radial head fracture?

 Our many years of experience in treating these injuries ensure treatment specific to your needs.
 In the process we take the patient's specific needs for arm function as well as the underlying injury pattern including any associated injuries, thus the expected prognosis of conservative treatment or surgery into account.
 The elbow specialists at Gelenk-Klinik offer optimal advice in planning the treatment.

 Comminuted fractures, displaced or malunion fractures require surgery.
 The extent of the procedure will be aligned with the extent of the fracture or displacement.
 An orthopaedist can also realign malunion fractures into their natural position through surgery.

 1. Radial head reconstruction with screws and plates

 A fracture with displaced fragments by more than 2 mm (type 2 fracture according to Mason) is typically treated with small screws or plates.
-This procedure is referred to as an osteosynthesis and can be performed as a minimally invasive surgery.
+This procedure is referred to as osteosynthesis and can be performed as minimally invasive surgery.